imnotkind/78-steps/README.md

 thunders are client sided

-bombs are server sided (if player doesn't diffuse bomb in 4 turns, die)
+friends are server sided (if player doesn't rescue friend in 4 turns, die + if friend get struck by lightning, die)

+in the last step, lightning always strikes friend